Which degree program is best for YOU?

 These concentrations enable the student to focus academically on the ideological underpinnings of the Christian faith.

-(24 hours, on campus or online–no Residency requirement)
+(24 hours, on campus or completely online–no Residency requirement)

 This program consists of eight three-hour courses (24 hours total) that have been carefully chosen and sequenced to meet specific outcomes.
 All of these courses are also applicable to the M.Div. and M.A.
 Christian Studies degrees.